Course Code CPC50308

 There are more options for career advancement available after securing a Diploma of Building and Construction Management.
 Many students complete a Double Diploma or go onto complete further study such as:

-Upon enrolment, all students will be assessed over time by their learning coach for their language, literacy and numeracy skills.
+Upon enrolment, all students will also be assessed over time by their learning coach for their language, literacy and numeracy skills.
 Where these levels fall below the requisite ACSF standard for the qualification, the coach will advise the student of the remedial options open to them.
-This may involve additional support or a withdrawal of enrolment and refund of fees paid.
+This may involve additional support or withdrawal of enrolment and refund of fees paid.

 Please refer to the relevant CAL Policies and the Student Handbook for full details of the entry-level requirements procedure.

 If you have extensive experience in the industry with a high level of knowledge, competency and ability, you may be eligible for RPL.

 This process may enable you to get unit credits for competencies you’ve already demonstrated so you can fast-track your qualification.

 At The College for Adult Learning, we understand that not all students are in a position to pay for their studies upfront.
 For this reason we offer flexible weekly or monthly payment plans that can suit any lifestyle or budget.